 This guide to SaaS keyword research will break down the strategies companies like Aura use to dominate the SERPs.
 You’ll learn how to create a list of valuable keywords, the type of content you should produce, and the order you should publish everything.

 The 4 Principles of Keyword Research

 There are four key concepts of keyword research you need to know to execute a successful SaaS SEO strategy.
 They are:

 - Keyword clustering

 You need to understand these principles as they are the foundation of an effective content strategy.

 Search intent is the type of content customers expect when they use particular keywords.
 Understanding search intent is vital because your web pages will only rank for keywords that match users’ needs.

 So, how do you differentiate users’ search queries?

 There are four types of keywords associated with search intent.
-There’s a brief explanation of the terms alongside an example keyword from a hypothetical time-tracking app:
+Here’s a brief explanation of the terms alongside an example keyword from a hypothetical time-tracking app:

 - Informational search terms are associated with the awareness stage of the sales funnel.
 Users want general information about a topic.
 The SERPs for informational keywords are filled with blog posts and definition articles.
-For example, “what is Pomodoro technique?”
+For example, “What is the Pomodoro technique?”